dsuarezf/text-extractor/README.md

     docker run --rm -p 5000:5000 extract-to-text

-By default, this image expects to have input documents in **/data/documents** and output documents in **/data/txt** directories inside **/data** which should be mounted from host using an absolute path.

 To run the container interactively:

     docker run -it --rm --entrypoint bash -v <absolute-path-on-host>:/data extract-to-text